 We value a work-life balance more than just the health benefits, and occasional stat holiday.
-We endeavor to work 9-5, with little-to-no overtime.
-We distribute profit / performance bonuses twice a year, have regular team lunches, and enjoy a nice, long Holiday break after our annual Christmas party.
-Our downtown office is pretty hip, with great access to restaurants and free parking.
+We work 7 hours/day with little-to-no overtime.
+We allow remote work and flexible schedules.
+We try to distribute profit / performance bonuses twice a year, have regular team lunches, and enjoy a nice long Holiday break after our annual Christmas party.
+Our 124th Street office is pretty hip, with great access to restaurants and transit.

 10. Playing for Fun

 You don’t have to play games to work here, but it helps.
-Our office has become an array of different game rooms: board and strategy games at the front, foosball in the middle, consoles on the huge TV in the back, and even a dedicated VR lab.
+Our office has become an array of different game rooms: board and strategy games, foosball, new and old consoles, and even a dedicated VR lab.
 Some play PC games at their desks at lunch, others play golf, racquetball, and squash in the evenings.
 Our team loves to play — do you?